nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 To summarize, we now have a containerized "analysis program" (`cowsay`) that accepts a file as input, works on it, and produces a file as output.
 Although this is a silly example the general pattern is very useful.

 The syntax to run the cowsay container is still quite messy.
-It would be nice if there were a cleaner way to run our program.
+It would be nice if there was a cleaner way to run our program.
 This is where a runscript comes in handy.
 A runscript is a script saved inside of a Singularity container that is executed when the container is called without any other input.
 We actually already have a runscript.
 Our definion file created one for us.

 ~~~
 $ ./ubuntu.img